Welcome to Orbital Projects South Pacific

 Through these tours, Scott has gained a unique insight into the inner workings of the NASA space program and a reputation for thoroughness in the field of spaceflight history.

-On his most recent tour in 2011, Scott travelled to the Kennedy Space Center to witness the final landing of Space Shuttle Discovery on STS 133 and the final roll out of Space Shuttle Endeavour on STS 134.
+On his most recent tour in 2011, Scott traveled to the Kennedy Space Center to witness the final landing of Space Shuttle Discovery on STS 133 and the final roll out of Space Shuttle Endeavour on STS 134.

 Selections of Scott’s images documenting America’s space history may be viewed in our Image Gallery.